gdefazio/ITSoneDB-population-pipeline/README.md

 # ITSoneDB population pipeline

 ___
 **ITSoneDB** is a database colleciting Eukayotic ITS1 sequencens and consistent taxonomic annotation.
+It is avaialble at [http://itsonedb.cloud.ba.infn.it/](http://itsonedb.cloud.ba.infn.it/).
 ___
 <div align=justify>The designed pipeline integrates ad-hoc Python and BASH scripts and third-party tools (See the figure below).